udzura/slides/rubykaigi2025/script.md

 to resolve full paths based on these preopens:

 So, I implemented the necessary functions related to Preopens.
-After all, standard Ruby started without any loading warnings, right?
+After all that, standard Ruby command started without any loading warnings, right?

 So, all's well that ends well.
 However...
 In my environment, initializing all of RubyGems takes 68 seconds.
 This leads into the final topic: performance.

-Now that we see ruby.wasm is working, let's talk about performance measurement.
+Now that we saw ruby.wasm working, let's talk about performance measurement.
 This is still ongoing work, but I hope it's informative.
 Here are the benchmark topics: